INFO526-DataViz/project-final-Infographic-Innovators/README.md

-# From Takeoff to Touchdown: Dissecting Data on Air Disasters
+# From Takeoff to Touchdown

+## Overview
+This repository contains code and data for a project focused on visualizing flight crashes from 1980 to 2022.
+The project aims to analyze trends, causes, and safety improvements within the aviation industry over the past few decades.

 This project was developed by **Inforgraphic Innovators.** For [INFO 526 - Data Analysis & Visualization](#0) at the University of Arizona, taught by Dr. Greg Chism.
 The team is comprised of the following team members.

 -   Team member 1: Eshaan Mathakari: First-year graduate student in Data Science at University of Arizona., github: @eshaanmathakari